Our fees for employment tribunals

 - Entering into pre-claim conciliation where this is mandatory to explore whether a settlement can be reached;

-- ET1 or the claim form outlining your case and nature of dispute and the; and the
+- The ET1 (the claim form) outlining your case and nature of dispute; or the

-- ET3 which is the response form when a claim has been made against you.
+- The ET3 (the response form) when a claim has been made against you.

 - Reviewing and advising on claim or response from other party;